MyFirstBitcoin/Open-Source-Everything/Operations & Fundraising/Internal Docs/Operating System/README.md

 ## The Spiraling Process

 Implementation of this operating system follows a spiraling process rather than a linear one.
-Think of it as an upward spiral where each rotation through the steps builds upon and refines the previous iteration.
+Think of it as an upward spiral where each rotation through the steps builds upon and re fines the previous iteration.
 This allows organizations to:
 - Start with basic versions of each component
 - Continuously improve based on experience
 - Adapt to changing needs